bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 is basically just an application of the chain rule.
-If you squint hard enough, you'll see the change of basis matrix is simply the Jacobian :math:`J` of :math:`\vartheta(x) = (y^1(x), \ldots, y^d(x))` written with respect to the original chart coordinates :math:`x^i` (instead of the manifiold point :math:`p`).
+If you squint hard enough, you'll see the change of basis matrix is simply the Jacobian :math:`J` of :math:`\vartheta(x) = (y^1(x), \ldots, y^d(x))` written with respect to the original chart coordinates :math:`x^i` (instead of the manifold point :math:`p`).
 In matrix notation, we would get something like:

 .. math::